Separable commutative algebras and Galois theory in stable homotopy theories: Separable commutative algebras

 Consider the extension-restriction adjunction

 If $A$ is separable, then the counit $\epsilon\colon F_A U_A \Rightarrow \mathrm{Id}$ admits a section $\xi \colon \mathrm{Id}\Rightarrow F_A U_A$ given by the composite

+compare with~\cite{Balmer2011}*{Proposition 3.11} (see also~\cite{Monads}*{2.9}(1)).
 One can check that this composite is $A$-linear and a section of $\epsilon_M$ using the identities in~(\ref{eq-separability}).
 For instance, the fact that $\xi_M$ is a section for $\epsilon_M$ follows from the following commutative diagram which uses the first identity in~(\ref{eq-separability}):